 Section 5.1.
-Academy for Integrated Arts shall waive specific courses required for graduation if similar course work has been satisfactorily completed in another local 112
+Academy for Integrated Arts shall waive specific courses required for graduation if similar course work has been satisfactorily completed in another local education agency, or shall provide reasonable justification for denial.

-Academy for Integrated Arts Board Policies - May 23, 2024 Policies were adapted from ©2016, 2019, 2020, 2021, 2022, 2023 & 2024 Missouri Charter Public School Association's Model Policies. education agency, or shall provide reasonable justification for denial.
 Should a waiver not be granted to a student who would qualify to graduate from the sending school, Academy for Integrated Arts shall provide an alternative means of acquiring coursework so that graduation may occur on time.

 Section 5.2.
-Should a military student transferring at the beginning or during his or her senior year of high school be ineligible to graduate from the receiving local education agency after all alternatives have been considered, the sending and receiving local education agency, if the student meets the receipt of a diploma from the sending local education agency, if the student meets the graduation requirements of the sending local education agency.
-Academy for Integrated Arts shall ensure cooperation, as either the sending or receiving local education, in the event of the situation described in this section.
+Should a military student transferring at the beginning or during his or her senior year of high school be ineligible to graduate from the receiving local education agency after all alternatives have been considered, the sending and receiving local education agency, if the student meets the graduation requirements of the sending local education agency.
+Academy for Integrated Arts shall ensure cooperation, as either the sending or receiving local education.